 Raw honey is made of water and two sugars: fructose and glucose.
 The two sugars together make up about 70% of the honey, but the amounts of fructose and glucose vary, which affects crystallization.
 Glucose isn’t as water-soluble as fructose, so the more glucose in the honey, the faster the honey will crystallize.
 Avoid throwing out honey that has crystallized—raw honey that’s stored correctly, such as with bulk raw honey, will never go bad.

 Why Does It Crystalize Differently?

+Now that you know why honey crystalizes, you may wonder why some jars of honey crystalize differently than others.
 If you buy raw honey, you may notice it sometimes crystallizes in layers, while other times it has crystals throughout.
 The crystallization pattern depends on how quickly the honey crystallizes.
 As we mentioned, the more glucose in the honey, the faster it crystallizes.
 In addition, the crystals will be finer the more rapidly the honey crystallizes.
 If there’s more fructose than glucose, the honey will crystallize slowly and form large crystals that sink to the bottom, creating layers.
-Either way, the honey have the same taste and benefits.
+Either way, the honey will have the same taste and benefits.
 It will just look different in form and color once crystallized.

 Why Are the Crystals Good Things?